 School of Rock

 School of Rock Katy was excited to return to Comicpalooza this year to ROCK the house.
 School of Rock is a performance-based music school for kids ages 6 through 18.
 Their students combine one-on-one lessons with weekly band rehearsals, eventually getting on stage in front of live audiences.
 Their House Band was pumped to play at Comicpalooza for the first time last year, bringing their infectious mix of classic rock and modern hits to entertain the eager comic fans.

 Improv!
 The Musical

 During Comicpalooza the Musical performers created a new musical based on your experience at Comicpalooza!
-Houston's only fully improvised musical, everything was made up on the spot!
+This is Houston's only fully improvised musical, where everything was made up on the spot!
 The plot, the music and the choreography were all inspired by the name of the musical – which was provided by you!
-Featured a live band!
+It also featured a live band!

 Dim N Wit

 “Two Brothers, Healing the World, One Hug at a Time.”
 Dim N Wit, the Fairy Brothers are original characters created by two guys that never thought it would become this big, or make this many people happy.
-Their story began in 2010 when “Wit” talked “Dim” into attending a Renaissance Festival in Texas dressed as winged fae.
+Their story began in 2010 when “Wit” talked “Dim” into attending a Renaissance Festival in Texas dressed as winged fairy.
 Since then, they bring their unique sense of humor and fabulousness to Renaissance Festivals, Comic Conventions, Parades, and Charity Events all over Texas, Louisiana, Arizona, Kentucky and Georgia with many more locations planned in the future.
 Their colorfulness has been seen on almost every form of social media, many newspapers (online as well as print), radio, and TV.

 Kommander Kibbey, aka Lanny Kibbey, was born into a family of entertainers and began performing professional magic shows at the age of 12.
 Lanny has delighted audiences all over the world with his unique brand of magic.
 The Kommander Kibbey show is a steampunk inspired Illusion and comedy show with a neo-victorian theme, combining state-of-the-art illusions, sleight of hand, side-splitting comedy and plenty of audience interaction!